Localized Chiral Magnetic Effect in equilibrium QCD

 \mysec{Conclusions} In this letter, we studied the local spatial structure of the chiral magnetic effect in equilibrium \gls{qcd} with non-uniform magnetic background fields using first-principles lattice simulations.
 We found that in this setup -- in contrast to the situation with homogeneous magnetic fields -- nonzero electromagnetic currents flow in equilibrium.
 These CME currents are such that their spatial average vanishes, giving zero global current.
 Therefore, our results corroborate our earlier findings~\cite{Brandt:2024wlw} that the global CME vanishes in equilibrium, and demonstrate a novel behavior of the chiral magnetic currents in the presence of non-uniform magnetic fields.
 From the theoretical point of view, it is intriguing to observe that the CME signal is realized as soon as the generalized Bloch theorem is circumvented by considering local currents instead of global ones.
 Regarding experiments, such inhomogeneous magnetic fields and local currents are certainly more realistic for off-central heavy-ion collisions.

 Specifically, we analyzed the CME correlator, i.e.\ the current produced at $x$ due to a chiral imbalance at $x'$ and the inhomogeneous magnetic field.
 This correlator can be convoluted with a given ansatz for the chiral chemical potential profile to predict the spatial dependence of the induced current.
 Moreover, using the axial susceptibility $\chi_5$, the relationship between the chiral imbalance $n_5$ and the chiral chemical potential can also be constructed as $n_5=\chi_5 \mu_5$.
-Using our results for $\chi_5$ determined in~\cite{Brandt:2024wlw}, this allows one to predict CME signatures for a given fluctuation of chirality, leading to a more realistic description of the chiral magnetic current, sought after in experiments.
+Using our results for $\chi_5$ determined in Ref.~\cite{Brandt:2024wlw}, this allows one to predict CME signatures for a given fluctuation of chirality, leading to a more realistic description of the chiral magnetic current, albeit still in equilibrium.
 This, alongside our one-dimensional profiles, may be used to guide future phenomenological studies of the CME in the presence of non-uniform magnetic fields.

-Due to the highly inhomogeneous fields in \gls{hic}, our findings suggest that a signature of the CME might be revealed in off-central heavy-ion collision experiments specifically at mid-rapidities, where local magnetic fields are the strongest.
+Due to the highly inhomogeneous fields in \gls{hic}, our findings suggest that a signature of the CME may be hidden when looking at global observables, therefore constructing new ones sensitive to local signals, e.g.\ by implementing strict acceptance cuts in pseudo-rapidity or resolving higher harmonics in the azimuthal angle, might be necessary.
 Such signals could display the existence of topologically non-trivial fluctuations in the \gls{qcd} matter produced in relativistic collisions.

 Finally, we stress that in this work we focused exclusively on the static CME, present in \gls{qcd} in equilibrium.
-In contrast, time-dependent responses, generated by a time-dependent chiral imbalance, give rise to the out-of-equilibrium CME, which is more challenging to study using Euclidean lattice simulations, as these necessitate analytic continuation of Euclidean correlators~\cite{Buividovich:2024bmu}.
+In contrast, time-dependent responses, generated by a time-dependent chiral imbalance, give rise to the out-of-equilibrium CME, which is more challenging to study using Euclidean lattice simulations, as these necessitate analytic continuation of Euclidean correlators~\cite{Buividovich:2024bmu,Brandt:2025now}.

-{\em Acknowledgements}.
-This work was funded by the DFG (Collaborative Research Center CRC-TR 211 ``Strong-interaction matter under extreme conditions'' - project number 315477589 - TRR 211) and by the Helmholtz Graduate School for Hadron and Ion Research (HGS-HIRe for FAIR), as well as by STRONG-2020 ``The strong interaction at the frontier of knowledge: fundamental research and applications'' which received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 824093.
-The authors are grateful for enlightening discussions with Mikl\'os Horv\'ath, Xu-Guang Huang and Matthias Kaminski.

 \appendixsection {\Alph{section}}